Carlsberg Group: Regional operations

 The Carlsberg Group divides their operations into three market areas: Northern and Western Europe, Eastern Europe and Asia.

-Eastern Europe
+Europe

-Žatecký Pivovar has been owned by Carlsberg since 2014.
-Previously, it was wholly owned by Kordoni Holding Limited based out of Nicosia in Cyprus.
+Carlsberg Polska is the Polish subsidiary of the Carlsberg Group.
+Carlsberg acquired 100% control of the Okocim Group, which included the Okocim Brewery, in 2004.
+The subsidiary owns four brewing plants and employs a staff of 1,250.
+It is the third largest brewing company in Poland with a 14.4% market share.
+Brands include Harnaś, Kasztelan, Okocim, Piast, Somersby and Carlsberg. Žatecký Pivovar has been owned by Carlsberg since 2014.
+Previously, it was wholly owned by Kordoni Holding Limited based in Nicosia in Cyprus.
 The brewery is located in the Czech city of Žatec (Saaz) from which Saaz hops, a "noble" variety of hops which accounts for more than 2/3 of total 2009 hop production in the Czech Republic comes from.

-Baltic Beverages Holding is owned by Carlsberg.
-Previously, it was a joint venture between Carlsberg and Scottish & Newcastle in Russia.
-The company is a significant operator in the brewing industry in Russia, Ukraine, the Baltic countries, Azerbaijan, Kazakhstan and Uzbekistan.
-It has a majority interest in OAO Baltika Breweries, the largest brewery in the Russian Federation and Eastern Europe.
+Baltic Beverages Holding is owned by Carlsberg and primarily operates in the Baltic States and Ukraine.
+It owns Švyturys and Utenos Alus breweries in Lithuania and Saku Brewery in Estonia.
+Carlsberg acquired the Aldaris Brewery in Riga, Latvia, in 2008.
+The brewery was founded in 1865, and produces Aldaris brand beers.

+Carlsberg Sweden (Sverige) is based in Stockholm, and owns the Falcon Brewery in Falkenberg, and the Ramlösa mineral water bottling facility in Helsingborg.
+Carnegie Porter, a 5.5% abv Baltic porter, along with the Pripps and Falcon brand lagers, are brewed in Falkenberg.
+Norway brands include: Arendals, Dahls, Frydenlund, Nordlands, Ringnes and Tou.